-- to attract, retain and motivate qualified executives; - to align compensation incentives with the development and successful execution of strategic plans; - to establish a direct link between the performance of the Corporation and individual performance;

-- to promote teamwork; and - to enhance Shareholder value.
+- to attract, retain and motivate qualified executives; - to align compensation incentives with the development and successful execution of strategic plans; - to establish a direct link between the performance of the Corporation and individual performance; - to promote teamwork; and - to enhance Shareholder value.

 The Governance, Compensation and Nominating Committee is responsible for making recommendations to the Board with respect to the compensation of the Corporation's directors and Named Executive Officers.
-It is currently comprised of Robert C. Gross (Chairman) and Stephen Harapiak.
+It is currently comprised of Chris Reid, Art Roth and Richard Klue.
 Meetings of the Governance, Compensation and Nominating Committee are held periodically to review compensation policies and to consider the overall compensation to be paid by the Corporation to its employees, executive officers and directors.
-Robert Gross has served on the boards of directors and as a senior executive for several large financial institutions and is nationally recognized in the United States as an expert and educator in corporate governance matters, including board composition and structure, board and executive compensation, risk oversight, strategy and planning and board procedures.
 Following review of data and discussion by members of the Governance, Compensation and Nominating Committee, recommendations are made to the Board.

 In making compensation recommendations, the Governance, Compensation and Nominating Committee considers each executive's performance and other relevant factors, including the scope of each executive's position and responsibilities, the achievement of corporate goals, the current business environment and anticipated changes, and executive retention and recruitment considerations.
 In establishing base salaries, the Governance, Compensation and Nominating Committee relies on its experience and reviews comparable market salary levels for individuals in positions with similar responsibilities and experience.
-The Governance, Compensation and Nominating Committee considered the implications of the risks associated with its compensation policies and practices.
+The Governance, Compensation and Nominating Committee relies of the risks associated with its compensation policies and practices.
 The Corporation's policies prohibit short selling, selling of call options or buying of put options in respect of the securities of the Corporation.